sbt/website/src/reference/00-Getting-Started/02-sbt-by-example.md

 ### Create a source file

 Leave the previous command running.
-From a different shell or in your file managed create in the project directory the following nested directories: `src/main/scala/example`.
+From a different shell or in your file manager create in the project directory the following nested directories: `src/main/scala/example`.
 Then, create in the `example` directory the following file using your favorite editor: